undefined

 You can fetch huge data from Google Scholar, including research papers, and automatically build a database of forward & backward citations, and various academic resources, i.e., ResearchGate, academic social networking sites, and more.

-How to Scrape Google Scholar Without Any Coding
+How to Scrape Google Scholar Without Coding

 To scrape Google Scholar data, there is an immense need to learn difficult coding languages.
 However, you can use Octoparse, which can help you scrape Google Scholar data into Excel without coding.
-Octoparse can scrape the web page automatically, and you can apply advanced functions like pagination, loop, Ajax timeout, etc. It also provides a preset template for scraping Google Scholar articles information that can be used directly to extract the whole data.
+Octoparse can scrape the web page automatically, and you can apply advanced functions like pagination, loop, Ajax timeout, etc.

-Steps to scrape academic resources from Google Scholar
+3 steps to scrape academic resources from Google Scholar

 Step 1: Enter the page link you need to scrape from Google Scholar